keep3r-network/keep3r.network/README.md

 These docs are in active development by the Keep3r community.
 {% endhint %}

-Keep3r Network is a decentralized keeper network for project that need external devops and for external teams to find keeper jobs
+Keep3r Network is a decentralized keeper network for projects that need external devops and for external teams to find keeper jobs

 ## Keepers